 Crime conspiracy/thriller.
-I got in at the ground floot and passed a point of no return regarding reading it in collected form.
+I got in at the ground floor and passed a point of no return regarding reading it in collected form.

 Fantasy/alternate history.
-This is non-mainstream for comics, so deserves support, and a dream team of Busiek & Pacheco meant I wouldn’t be able to wait.
+This is non-mainstream for comics, so deserves support, and a dream team of Kurt Busiek and Carlos Pacheco meant I wouldn’t be able to wait.